egnees/HelpfulStuff/README.md

-# Some helpful things I use in engineering practice.
+# Some helpful things I use in practice.
 There are only `C++` implementations right now.

 There are usage examples for most of implemented structures.